 How is a Brand Analysis Helpful?

 Your brand has a significant impact on many aspects of your business so it’s an important step that shouldn’t be missed when you’re assessing your market position.
-It’s also important to note that there is often “brand drift”, this is when a brand slowly changes over time as different people make small edits to the visual elements of the brand.
+It’s also important to note that there is often “brand drift”, this is when a brand slowly changes over time as different people make small edits to the brand’s visual elements.
 This can slowly take it out of alignment from your target audience.
 Often a rebrand can be very time consuming and resource-intensive; a brand analysis can be something that is less costly than a full rebrand or brand overhaul.

 It provides an outside perspective

 Usually, a brand analysis is conducted by a third party so the big picture is seen from a new set of eyes.
-You and your team see your brand every day so over time you can go snowblind.
-This makes it easier to identify and explain problem areas you may not have seen yourself; it’s very hard to remove that internal bias.
+You and your team see your brand every day, so over time you can go snow blind.
+This makes it easier to identify and explain problem areas you may not have seen yourself; it is very hard to remove that internal bias.
 Stepping back and letting another party conduct the brand audit also allows the third party to remain objective and pitch your new ideas.

 It boosts marketing efforts

 Everyone needs to be on board and fully immersed in the brand to be able to sell the product/services effectively.
 A study done by McKinsey found that B2B decision-makers are impacted by your brand, with the brand alone accounting for 18% of the purchase decision.

 You don’t know where you’re going if you don’t know where you’ve been.
 If you have no metrics to benchmark your results against, it’s hard to determine the impact your brand or marketing has on the bottom line.
 The brand analysis identifies things like revenue projections, market share, lead generation quotas, and other metrics so you know what it takes to grow.
 It makes it way easier for all those involved to determine a plan of action that will be profitable rather than basing your decisions by a finger in the wind.
 Why guess when you can know?